Colorado Lending Source's Response to COVID-19

 Coronavirus Aid, Relief, and Economic Securities (CARES) Act

 On Monday, December 21, 2020, the House and Senate passed an additional COVID-19 relief package to bring much needed aid to struggling Americans during the Pandemic.
 The $900 billion package includes a new round of stimulus funding with $325 billion for small businesses.
 As of December 27, 2020, President Trump officially signed the bill and we hope to have more details from the Treasury Department soon.

 It will take time for SBA to implement the new COVID relief act into updated regulations and guidance.
 Colorado Lending Source will be working closely with industry partners and will provide updated information as available.

 View Small Business Majority Webinar: What's in the stimulus package for small business?

 Paycheck Protection Program (PPP)

-Until we are ready to begin accepting forgiveness applications, here is a reminder of your covered period options and the payment deferral period that is in place:
+Here is a reminder of your covered period options and the payment deferral period that is in place: